 The IET sponsor book prizes for three best papers by students.
 LAPC also awards a prize of £100 to the best non-student paper.

 In 2014, LAPC introduced the Ajit Yadev International Travel Grant in memory of a dear colleague and friend.
-This is a cash award of £400 offered to PhD students based outside the European Economic Area.
+This is a cash award of £400 offered to a PhD student based outside the European Economic Area.

 James R James Lifetime Achievement Award

 Each year, a distinguished scholar who has made significant contributions to a field related to antennas and propagation over a lifetime of work, is awarded the James R James Lifetime Achievement Award.
-Past recipients of this award are Professor Peter Hall, Professor Peter Clarricoats, Professor Raj Mittra, Professor Ted Parker, Dr Antoine Roederer and Professor Constantine Balanis.
+Past recipients of this award are Professor Peter Hall, Professor Peter Clarricoats, Professor Raj Mittra, Professor Ted Parker, Dr Antoine Roederer, Professor Constantine Balanis and Professor Juan Mosig.